opiumfp/vinjs-jm/content/speakers/bohdan-dvorianov.md

 ---
 name: Bohdan Dvorianov
 data:
-  bio: FrontEnd-developer, ChernivtsiJS and GlobalCSS team member.
-In the holy
+  bio: "Frontier, organizer in ChernivtsiJS and LvivCSS.
+Topics to talk about if
-    wars of frameworks on the side of common sense.
-These days he was spotted creating Chrome extension, and that’s what he will talk about.
+    you meet Bogdan somewhere: browser extensions that are now in the react and web3."
   city: Chernivtsi
   name: Bohdan Dvorianov
   socialLinks: